grafana/grafana/docs/sources/enterprise/access-control/assign-rbac-roles.md

 > **Note:** If you want to remove a fixed role assignment from a team, remove it from the YAML file, save your changes, and reload the configuration file.

-## Assign a fixed or custom role to a basic role
+## Change the permissions of a basic role

 If you want to extend the permissions of a basic role, you can modify it by adding a fixed role or a basic role to it.